jellystyle/ios-other/README.md

 open source library I wrote to easily manipulate table views.
 It's linked as a submodule, which needs to be pulled before the app will build.

-The app itself is written in Swift 2.0, and at this point, requires Xcode 7 beta 4.
+The app itself is written in Swift 2.0, and at this point, requires Xcode 7.

 ##Released under the BSD License